tikv/community/community-membership.md

 ## Committer

 Committers are recommended by Maintainers or the PMC as Contributors with outstanding contributions to TiKV.
-A committer must have completed at least one feature or fix a major bug independently.
+A Committer must have completed at least one feature or fix a major bug independently.

 ### How to become a Committer: